LadybirdBrowser/ladybird.org/README.md

 ---
 title: Ladybird Forks from SerenityOS!
 author: Andreas Kling
-description: Independent from SereintyOS, and what this will bring.
+description: Independent from SerenityOS, and what this will bring.
 image: /assets/img/fork.webp
 type: Announcement
 date: 2024-06-03